kgdunn/pid-book/data-visualization/relational-graphs-scatter-plots.rst

 - Use the least amount of ink.
 - Do not distort the axes.

 There is an unfounded fear that others won't understand your 2D scatter plot.
-Tufte (*Visual Display of Quantitative Information*, p 83) shows that there are no scatter plots in a sample (1974 to 1980) of U.S., German and British dailies, despite studies showing that 12-year-olds can interpret such plots.
-(Japanese newspapers frequently use them.)
+Tufte (*Visual Display of Quantitative Information*, p 83) shows that there are no scatter plots in a sample (1974 to 1980) of U.S., German and British dailies, despite studies showing that 12-year-olds can interpret such plots: Japanese newspapers frequently use them.

 You will see this in industrial settings as well.
-The next time you go into the control room, try finding any scatter plots.
+The next time you go into an industrial control room (or look carefull at some screens in online videos), try finding any scatter plots.
 The audience is not to blame: it is the producers of these charts who assume the audience is incapable of interpreting them.

 .. note::